zhonghan721/tp/docs/UserGuide.md

 ### Create a note for a Delivery

-If you would like to create a note about a specific Delivery, this command allows you to do so as a shortcut, as opposed to using the lengthier `delivery edit`{.swift} command found [here](#update-details-of-a-delivery).
+If you would like to note down additional information about a specific Delivery, this command allows you to do so.
+This is also a shortcut, as opposed to using the lengthier `delivery edit`{.swift} command found [here](#update-details-of-a-delivery).

 <br />